 Drying flowers isn’t the only way to preserve them.
 As a matter of fact, there are actually ways to preserve flowers that will better capture their original bright colors.

 How to Preserve Flowers in a Book

-Using a book may be one of the easiest ways to preserve flowers.
+Using a book may be one of the easiest ways to preserve flowers and is a time-honored tradition.
+(Raise your hand if you know you can still find your mother’s prom corsage in her senior yearbook!)
 This method is ideal if you have just a couple of blooms you want to dry and save.
-You’ll need a heavy book like a phone book for the best results.

-To get the best results, make sure the flower itself doesn’t contain any moisture before placing it on the pages.
+To start, you’ll need a heavy book like a phone book.
+For the best results, make sure the flower itself doesn’t contain any moisture before placing it on the pages.
 Lining the pages with parchment paper will also help.
 Place your blooms between the book’s pages, leave something heavy on top, and wait approximately 10 days before checking on them.

 How to Preserve Flowers in Resin

 Epoxy resin is a super-fun, crafty way to preserve your flowers.
 With resin, you can turn your flowers into a usable object — like, for example, a jewelry dish or paperweight.
 Just make sure that all of your flowers are completely dry before using resin.
 Otherwise, they might start to decompose.
 Worried you could end up with a big floral blob?
 Craft stores have plenty of resin molds that’ll help turn your dream into a well-formed reality.